 The Encyclopedia of Essential Oils (updated edition): Uses of Roman chamomile essential oil include skin care, muscle and joint pain, indigestion, nausea, menstrual pain, menopausal symptoms, headaches and migraines, insomnia, nervous tension, and stress-related conditions.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine, Roman chamomile soothes the flow of the body's Qi-energy, helping relax nerves, calm spasm, and ease pain.
 The essential oil also clears heat and helps reduce inflammation.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, Roman chamomile calms the mind and promotes relaxation and also supports emotional flexibility and stability.
-Physically, the essential oil relaxes hypertonic/tense conditions.
-The oil relaxes conditions involving nervous tension, pain, and irritability and is useful for all stress-related conditions, among other benefits.
+Physically, the essential oil relaxes hypertonic/tense conditions, such as those involving nervous tension, pain, and irritability.
+The oil is useful for all stress-related conditions.
 In Traditional Chinese Medicine the essential function of this essential oil is to regulate the Qi, calm the Liver, and harmonize the Shen.

 Subtle Aromatherapy: Roman chamomile relates to the throat chakra and can help you speak your highest spiritual truth.

 The Essential Guide to Aromatherapy and Vibrational Healing: Roman chamomile can help activate your creativity, universal flow, and inner peace.
 The essential oil can calm the chatter in your mind and help you sort out your thoughts.
 The oil can also help relieve insomnia or anxiety and diminish emotional outbursts caused by PMS, menopause, or other hormonal imbalances.

 Aromatherapy and Subtle Energy Techniques: Roman chamomile calms and comforts.
-The oil is especially useful for the second chakra to calm and soothe the emotions, promote emotional stability and cooperation, and promote calm understanding of your relationships with others.
+In particular, this oil supports the second chakra to calm and soothe emotions, promote emotional stability and cooperation, and promote calm understanding of relationships with others.

-For sleep, diffuse a blend of Roman chamomile and lavender.
+For sleep, diffuse a blend of Roman chamomile and lavender essential oils.

 Bath Salt for Sleep and Calm